 Australia Population Density

-- The average population density in Australia is only 3.3 persons per square kilometers (8.5/sq mil).
+- The average population density in Australia is only 3.3 persons per square kilometer (8.5/sq mil).

 What City In Australia Has The Highest Population